Sam Hammond is serving his sixth term as president of the Elementary Teachers' Federation of Ontario (ETFO).

 From 1998-2004, Sam was the chief negotiator and grievance officer for the Hamilton-Wentworth Teacher Local, and held this key position during a difficult 17-day strike/lockout in October 2000.

 Sam has served the education sector and labour movement in many different capacities.
 He served as a Vice President of the Canadian Teachers’ Federation and as an Executive and Board member, as an Executive Board member of the Ontario Federation of Labour, and currently serves as a member of the Canadian Council at Canadian Labour Congress.

 A sociology and history major, he holds a B.A.
 (Hon.) from McMaster University as well as a B.Ed. from Brock University.

-Sam is a social, political, and union activist.
-He has worked on municipal, provincial, and federal political campaigns.
+Sam is a passionate social, political, and union activist and has worked on numerous municipal, provincial, and federal political campaigns.